CZ-NIC/envelope/README.md

     * **.sign(key_id=, passphrase=)**: Sign now (and you may specify the parameters)
     * **.signature(key_id=, passphrase=)**: Sign later (when launched with *.sign()*, *.encrypt()* or *.send()* functions
 ### Encrypting
+If the GPG encryption fails, it tries to determine which recipient misses the key.

   * **encrypt**:  Recipient GPG public key or S/MIME certificate to be encrypted with.
     * **--encrypt**: String for key-id or blank or 1/true/yes if the key should be in the ring from before.
 Put 0/false/no to disable `encrypt-file`.
     * **--encrypt-file** *(CLI only)*: Recipient public key stored in a file path.
 (Alternative to `--encrypt`.)